Covid 19 coronavirus: Why the 'Omicron' variant is the most concerning so far - NZ Herald

 It's unclear where the new variant actually arose, but it was first detected by scientists in South Africa and has now been seen in travellers to Belgium, Botswana, Hong Kong and Israel.

-Health Minister Joe Phaahla said the variant was linked to an "exponential rise" of cases in the past few days, although experts are still trying to determine if the new variant, named B.1.1.529, is actually responsible.
+Health Minister Joe Phaahla said the variant was linked to an "exponential rise" of cases in the past few days, although experts are still trying to determine if the new variant, that was named B.1.1.529 and is now called Omicron, is actually responsible.

 From just over 200 new confirmed cases per day in recent weeks, South Africa saw the number of new daily cases rocket to 2465 on Thursday.
 Struggling to explain the sudden rise in cases, scientists studied virus samples from the outbreak and discovered the new variant.